 If you want to take back your privacy completely, read our guide on how to leave Google behind.

-Please value the high level of security and privacy you get with your anonymous email account and donate to support the development of Tutanota.
+Please value the high level of security and privacy you get with your free anonymous email account and donate to support the development of Tutanota.